Skip to main content

 filter=in(id,c83bfe55-0d87-4302-a86d-ab19e7e323f1,6003d7ef-84f3-49bb-a8bd-4cbfa203dcbb)

-• Specify the node Ids in the filter expression.
+• Specify the node IDs directly attached to the product in the filter expression.

-• You can have as many node Ids as you want.
+• You can include as many node IDs as required.

 Request